Stay tuned. Free testing through HeadsUP will return in June 2024. In the meantime, you may register for year-round concussion baseline testing here.

 UPMC Sports Medicine is extremely grateful for the continued support from the Pittsburgh Penguins Foundation in funding the HeadsUP program.

-They also provide increased exposure and education about how vital proper concussion testing and treatment is, especially in youth sports.
+In addition to supporting several community programs like HeadsUP, the Pens Foundation provides increased exposure and education about how vital proper concussion testing and treatment is, especially in youth sports.